-The Neurological Choral Singing Group meets weekly on a Tuesday, during school terms at the Dementia Waikato Rooms at 25 Rifle
+The Neurological Choral Singing Group meets weekly 10.30 am till noon on a Tuesday, during school terms at the Baptist Church buildings at 33 Charlemont Street in Whitiora.

 Coffee & Tea will be provided & the cost per session is $3 per person or $5 per couple to assist with costs.